Page last updated on May 23rd, 2018

 HubSpot changed the marketing and sales game with a process they call inbound marketing.
 It took all of a business's digital marketing efforts and put them into one tool where campaigns could be leveraged, monitored, and ultimately, transferred to the sales team quickly and easily.
 It’s a proven

-Additional HubSpot tools like the Projects, Customer and Connect Hubs are now offering more ability to manage the entire customer experience from the first marketing content a prospect sees, through the entire sales cycle, and all the way down to how they interact with a customer service representative after the product or service has been delivered.
+Additional HubSpot tools like the Projects, Services and Connect Hubs are now offering more ability to manage the entire customer experience from the first marketing content a prospect sees, through the entire sales cycle, and all the way down to how they interact with a customer service representative after the product or service has been delivered.
 Basically, the funnel is now dead, and the flywheel is now how we should view the customer purchasing and experience process.

 According to HubSpot, inbound marketing is defined as: